 The author also neatly avoids the fact Christians are indeed under FAR more persecution by gays — and host of other groups, for that matter, especially Moslems — than the other way around.
 Gays and liberals spend an inordinately large amount of time and effort propagandizing the public into believing a preference for anal sex between men and cunnilingus between women is a healthy, wholesome, life-giving, and innocuous way to exist and that the explicit precepts of the Bible on the subject are “old-fashioned.”
 Their consistent litany is that Christians are mean, judgmental, and hateful towards gays.
 Tragically, many times they have been accurate in that accusation (that Westboro Baptist cult from Topeka, KS immediately come to mind), but now have used those incidents to justify labelling any effort to reach out to them in loving ministry as “hate speech.”

 The rest of the article is a litany of progressive hot-button issues: gun control, welfare, environmentalism ad infinitum, ad nauseum.

-The only thing I do agree with in his article is that, as Bible-believing Christians, we have no business judging non-believers as “less than.”
+The sole point I do agree with in his article is we, as Christ-followers, have no business judging non-believers as “less than.”
 That kind of religiosity and self-righteousness is precisely what Jesus consistently attacked in the Pharisees of His day.
 I’ve written on this topic in depth elsewhere here on Miscellaneous Ramblings, but I will recap the broad strokes again here: Sinners sin because they are sinners, period, full stop!
 They cannot help themselves from sinning any more than a dog can stop barking, growling, and peeing on fire hydrants or a cat can stop meowing, purring, and vomiting hairballs on the rug.